aamedina/qdrant/README.md

 and included in your system.
 For an example of a component system, see the [dev system](dev/system.edn).

+This option is required if you want to use search/recommend functions with metaobjects and OpenAI embeddings.

 ## :rdfs/seeAlso
 * https://qdrant.github.io/qdrant/redoc/index.html
 * https://github.com/wkok/openai-clojure (Inspiration for API client generation)